BuberryWorldwide/hoang-an-poetry/2007/12-09-2007-the-incompletion-of-desires.md

 ---
-title: "The Incompletion Of Desires"
+author: Unknown
+categories: Poetry
 date: 12/09/2007
-categories: Poetry
 layout: post
+title: The Incompletion Of Desires
 ---

 **The Incompletion Of Desires**